ckormanyos/real-time-cpp/readme.txt

 The ARM(R) A8 configuration (called "target am335x") runs on the BeagleBone board (black edition).
 For the white edition, the CPU clock needs to be reduced from 900MHz to something like 600MHz.
-This project creates a bare-metal program for the BeagleBone that runs independently form any kind of *nix distro on the board.
+This project creates a bare-metal program for the BeagleBone that runs independently from any kind of *nix distro on the board.
 Our program is designed to boot the BeagleBone from a raw binary file called "MLO" stored on a FAT32 SDHC microcard.
 The binary file includes a special boot header comprised of two 32-bit integers.
 The program is loaded